 Safety culture is not ‘off the shelf’

-In particular some South African mining companies often imported safety practices from other parts of the world, with scant regard for the real world application of those practices in a South African context.
+I gave a presentation at the South African Chamber of Mines about eighteen months ago, with several hundred people in the room.
+One of the comments that I support, is that South African mining regularly imported safety practices from other parts of the world, with scant regard for the real world application of those practices in a South African context.

 We have often seen the same situation with tools and techniques from well known global safety programmes.
 It is key to understand multi-layered relationships in South African mining operations.